spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 <br />

-Follow the steps in the [Use RBAC With OIDC](/clusters/cluster-management/cluster-rbac/#userbacwithoidc) guide.
+Follow steps in the [Use RBAC With OIDC](/clusters/cluster-management/cluster-rbac/#userbacwithoidc) guide.

 <br />